Slavery in Britain: Before 1066

-Norman and Medieval England
+Norman and medieval England

 According to the Domesday Book census, over 10% of England's population in 1086 were slaves.

 While there was no legislation against slavery, William the Conqueror introduced a law preventing the sale of slaves overseas.

-In 1102, the Church Council of London convened by Anselm issued a decree: "Let no one dare hereafter to engage in the infamous business, prevalent in England, of selling men like animals."
+In 1102, the church Council of London convened by Anselm issued a decree: "Let no one dare hereafter to engage in the infamous business, prevalent in England, of selling men like animals."
 However, the Council had no legislative powers, and no act of law was valid unless signed by the monarch.

 Contemporary writers noted that the Scottish and Welsh took captives as slaves during raids, a practice which was no longer common in England by the 12th century.
 Some historians, like John Gillingham, have asserted that by about 1200, the institution of slavery was largely non-existent in the British Isles.

+The Norman Conquest of England in 1066 had a significant, though not immediate, impact on the institution of slavery in Britain.
+While often credited with its abolition, modern scholarship suggests the process was more complex and economically driven than a simple royal decree.
+William the Conqueror and his successors did not outright ban the practice, which was already in decline due to economic inefficiency and opposition from the Church.
+Instead, the Normans accelerated a pre-existing trend by implementing their manorial system and feudal law, which absorbed many former slaves into the new class of serfs or villeins.
+This transition from 'chattel slavery' to 'serfdom' was a change in legal status rather than an end to unfree labour; serfs were tied to the land and their lord, but they were not movable property that could be sold independently of the estate.
+The Domesday Book (1086), a Norman administrative document, meticulously recorded these various classes of labour, providing a crucial snapshot of this social and economic transformation in progress, showing that servi (slaves) still existed but were rapidly being replaced by villani and bordarii (villeins and smallholders).

-Other academics such as Judith Spicksley, have argued that forms of slavery did in fact continue in England between the 12th and 17th centuries, but under other terms such as "serfs", "villein" and "bondsmen", however the serf or villein differed from the slave in that they could not be purchased as a moveable object who could be removed from his land; meaning that instead serfdom was closer to the purchasing of rental titles today than to true slavery.
-Slavery did still occur though, as in the carrying away of over a thousand children from Wales to be "servants", which is recorded as taking place in 1401.
+Academics such as Judith Spicksley, have argued that forms of slavery did in fact continue in England between the 12th and 17th centuries, but under other terms such as "serfs", "villein" and "bondsmen", however the serf or villein differed from the slave in that they could not be purchased as a moveable object who could be removed from his land; meaning that instead serfdom was closer to the purchasing of rental titles today than to true slavery.
+De facto slavery in the form of forced labour did still occur though, as in the carrying away of over a thousand children from Wales to be "servants", which is recorded as taking place in 1401.